nardew/bitpanda-aio/README.md

 `bitpanda-aio` is designed as an asynchronous library utilizing modern features of Python and of supporting asynchronous libraries (mainly [async websockets](https://websockets.readthedocs.io/en/stable/) and [aiohttp](https://aiohttp.readthedocs.io/en/stable/)).

 ### Features
+- access to complete Bitpanda's REST API (account details, market data, order management, ...) and websockets (account feed, market data feed, orderbook feed, ...)
+- automatic connection management (reconnecting after remote termination, ...)
+- lean architecture setting ground for the future extensions and customizations
+- fully asynchronous design aiming for the best performance

 ### Installation
 ```bash
 pip install bitpanda-aio
 ```

-Alternatively you can download `bitpanda-aio` by cloning this GitHub repository and setting `PYTHONPATH` variable accordingly.
+Alternatively you can download `bitpanda-aio` by cloning this GitHub repository, install requirements from `requirements.txt` and setting `PYTHONPATH` variable accordingly.

 ### Prerequisites

+Due to dependencies and Python features used by the library please make sure you use Python 3.7.

 Before starting using `bitpanda-aio`, it is necessary to take care of:
 1. downloading your Bitpanda API key from your Bitpanda Global Exchange account